SaladeGirouard/How-to-reduce-global-CO2/README.md

 We chose to analyse a dataset about the world's CO2 emissions.
 We set up the United Nations goal for 2030 in a plot then try to find solutions to reach it.

 The current project's version is not the one we made during the hackathon but a completed one.

+By Périnne Régnier, Xavier Piquet and Charles Girouard

 ### Dataset used